Jan Garavaglia: Family

 Garavaglia married her first husband in 1980.
 In 1988, she got her first job as an Associate Medical Examiner in Duval County, Jacksonville, Florida and gave birth to their first son.
 Garavaglia and her family moved to Georgia in 1991 where she took a job as Associate Medical Examiner for the next two years.
-In 1993, the family moved once again to San Antonio, Texas where Garavaglia spent the next ten years as a Medical Examiner in the Bexar County Forensic Science Center.
+In 1993, the family moved once again to San Antonio, Texas where Garavaglia spent the next ten years as a Medical Examiner in the Bexar County Forensic Science Center (Bexar pronounced as 'Bear').
 Their second son was born during this time, in 1994.
 Garavaglia and her first husband later divorced in 2006, and in 2007 she married her second husband, Dr. Mark Wallace, whom she had met years earlier while attending medical school.
-Dr. Wallace has made several appearances on Dr. G: Medical Examiner as an expert in infectious disease and internal medicine.
+Wallace made several appearances on Dr. G: Medical Examiner as an expert in infectious disease and internal medicine.
 The couple reside in Mount Vernon, WA.

 Career

 One of the first cases Garavaglia worked on as a medical examiner was the Morning Glory Funeral Home scandal, in which 37 bodies, many in advanced stages of decomposition, were found in a funeral home.
 After several caskets that the funeral director had buried were exhumed, Garavaglia determined that the director had placed multiple persons in single caskets, and pocketed the money he received.

 As an associate medical examiner in Bexar County, Texas, Garavaglia autopsied the body of Tracie McBride at the Bexar County Forensic Science Center in San Antonio, Texas.
 The case was covered on Dr. G. McBride was murdered by Louis Jones, who was executed by the federal government in 2003.

 On December 11, 2008, Garavaglia autopsied the remains of a small child that was confirmed to be those of missing Caylee Anthony.
-Garavaglia testified about her findings during the murder trial of Caylee’s mother, Casey Anthony.
+Garavaglia testified about her findings during the murder trial of Caylee's mother, Casey Anthony.

 In 2008, Garavaglia authored How Not to Die, in which she relates her experiences as a medical examiner to educate readers about how to care for their health and avoid premature death.

 On May 18, 2012, Garavaglia delivered the keynote address at the opening ceremonies of the 2012 Science Olympiad National Tournament at the University of Central Florida.

 After more than two decades in the practice of forensic pathology, Garavaglia retired from the District 9 medical examiner's office on May 28, 2015.
 She and her husband retired to her husband's hometown, 90 minutes north of Seattle, Washington.